Ultimate How To Rank Your YouTube Videos Guide: Free YouTube SEO

 What To Do After You Publish Your Video

 After you publish your video, the works not over.
-There’s a few things I recommend doing to promote your video and get it out there for as many people to see!
+There’re a few things I recommend doing to promote your video and get it out there for as many people to see!

 Share on Social Media

 The next step should be letting YouTube and other search engines know that your video is up and running.
-There’s sites “ping” your URL and let the important people know that your video is out.
+There’re sites that “ping” your URL and let the important people know that your video is out.

 Pinging your URL is very easy.
 Just grab the video URL and paste it at these sites.
 It’s a key to getting your videos out there and ranked faster!

 This is the method I use for all of my YouTube videos so here’s proof that it works:

 As you can see, if you go to YouTube and search the term “Qmee Review,” which was my main keyword, I’m ranked in the #1 spot.
 As I mentioned before I also rank high for many other keywords that have to do with Qmee in YouTube search.